 The St. Patrick's Guild records were the first source of a considerable number of cases where clear written evidence was identified.
 I announced this on 29 May as soon as I was satisfied about the strength of the evidence in these cases.

-While the AAI has previously reported concerns in relation to a number of cases it was aware of, the threshold of evidence of an incorrect registration, which is required if persons are to be notified, had not yet been reached.
+While the AAI has previously reported concerns about a number of cases it was aware of, the threshold of evidence of an incorrect registration, which is required if persons are to be notified, had not yet been reached.

 While engaging with Tusla and the AAI on the evidence emerging from the St. Patrick's Guild files of illegal registrations, I requested that the authority revisit the cases about which it had concerns, and to conduct a validation exercise on them to establish if a high level of certainty could be reached that an incorrect registration had taken place.
 I await the outcome of this validation exercise from the authority.
 If further confirmed cases emerge, they will be added to the same process as the 126 confirmed St. Patrick's Guild cases.